5 Reasons You Must Take a Trip to the Iowa State Fair

 BONUS: SKY GLIDER

-August in Iowa is not joke, it is hot.
+August in Iowa is not joke, it is hot, like stinking hot people!
 So, hop on the Sky Glider and take a rest and cool off and people watch over the 445 acres of the Iowa Fairgrounds.
 The Sky Glider is a ride that is an aerial tramway.
 You will have the opportunity to dangle your feet high above the Grand Concourse and get a lay of the fairgrounds.
 Be sure to remember where the Cultural Center is located.
 This is a spot not to be missed either.